CivicActions/agile-california/documentation/usds-checklist.md

 #### answers to key questions

-1. Docker and Docker Compose for development, due to need for rapid developer onboarding, as well as for allowing full consistency with production environment.
-PHP on the backend chosen do to familiarity fo the team.
+1. Drupal 8 was a backbone that provided out-of-the-box user management and configurable profiles.
+MapBox and GeoJSON allowed easy utilization of the API offfered by the state for finding residentail facilityes.
+Docker and Docker Compose for development, due to need for rapid developer onboarding, as well as for allowing full consistency with production environment.
 API-centric for flexibility and reusability.
 JQuery and Bootstrap on the front end.
 We choose all of these components as light-weight and suited to a simple application that required not session or identity management.
-2. We chose Mariadb version 10.0 as a popular and stable drop-in replacement of MySQL with strong support in the community.
-3. We had no new development team members join mid-project in this short time, but our security officer tested our sandbox setup using the instructions and was ready to go in around 30 mins.
+2. We installed Drupal 8 on top of MariaDB 10 as a standard default database solution.
+3. In this simple app, a Drupal developer will need no more than a day to start contributing.
+One team member contributed the MapBox code in single day, which was then integrated into Drupal in a second day.

 <a name="Play9"></a>
 ## Play 9